 For one, they will never pay very much.
 Simple tasks like watching ads, clicking links, or answering questions will never pay more than a few dollars per hour.
 Even though some tasks may pay $5 -$20 per task, many more will pay just $0.10 – $0.50.
 Factor in time to open the app, switch tasks, and ditch ones that don’t pay, and you’ll probably make about $3 per hour MAX.

-In the meantime, you're using batter life, or using electricity if you are plugged in.
-You'll also be using data if you are not connected to WiFi!
+In the meantime, you’re using battery life or using electricity if you are plugged in.
+You’ll also be using data if you are not connected to WiFi!
 These costs may eat into your profit.

 That being said, there are a few popular apps.
-The most popular one is probably XXX.
-It has a good history of paying, and and lots of great reviews as far as interface, reliability, and fun-factor.
+The most popular one is probably the Swagbucks.
+It has a good history of paying, and lots of great reviews as far as interface, reliability, and fun-factor.

 Apps That Pay Paid For Freelance Work

 Most of these involve taking photographs, but a few are a little different like ProductTube and JobSpotter.
 To me, JobSpotter is the most interesting, since it pays you to go around finding signs that places are open to hiring!
 That’s a really useful thing to be doing since a lot of people are looking for any type of work nowadays.

 But similar to the real world tasks I discussed above, it really depends on your location.
 If you are not in a busy city with a lot of businesses, then you are simply out of luck.

 The same thing happened with ProductTube.
 There were no products I could contribute to in my area!
 If you are interested in Freelance work, you’re better off doing something like freelance writing, which can be very lucrative, and more reliable.

 Apps that help you save money are my least favorite of the bunch, simply because you have to spend money to “make” money.
 Still, there are lots of extreme couponers out there that talk about how much money they can save buying things they normally would buy.
 OK, so I’ll include this on my list.